can3p/cl-journal/README.md

 ## Install

-*Experimental install via Homebrew*

 ```bash
 $ brew tap can3p/cl-journal
 $ brew install cl-journal
 ```

-Wasn't that easy?

-Install is a bit tricky, especially if you're not used to common lisp environment and I'm not ready to provide any better way.
-Contributions are welcome!

-- Install roswell (`brew install roswell` will do)
-- Install sbcl (`ros install sbcl`)
-- Add `~/.rosewell/bin` folder to your path (`echo 'PATH="$PATH:~/.roswell/bin"'`)
-- Run `ros install can3p/cl-journal` (since roswell 0.0.6.68)
-- Create a new repo for your blog and proceed to next section.
+Create a new repo for your blog and proceed to next section.
 Client setup is done!

 ## Current way of work